 If Jamal Khashoggi has been killed by Saudi state actors without a trial, this is ‘extrajudicial killing’.
 In HRMI data, Saudi Arabia’s score for respecting the right to be free from extrajudicial killing is 4.1/10.
 For comparison, New Zealand’s score on this right is 8.6/10 and Mexico’s score is 2.9/10.

-It is possible that Saudi Arabia has a better score on extrajudicial killing than Mexico partly because it regularly uses the death penalty, carrying out around 150 executions a year, so has less ‘need’ to resort to extrajudicial killing.
+It is possible that Saudi Arabia has a better score on extrajudicial killing than Mexico partly because it regularly uses the death penalty, carrying out around 150 executions a year (link no longer available), so has less ‘need’ to resort to extrajudicial killing.

 Freedom from disappearance in Saudi Arabia